 Dr. Jennifer Stachel has many years of experience and training with Invisalign.
 She prides herself in providing individualized care by customizing the Invisalign aligners.
 She spends time building a thorough treatment plan that will produce superior results.

 Will the treatment be painful?

 Most people experience tooth soreness for a few days after starting each new stage.
 This is normal.
 It is a sign that the Invisalign aligners are working, moving your teeth to their final destination.
 This soreness should gradually go away a couple of days after inserting the new aligner in the series.
 However, at Jennifer Stachel Orthodontics, at the start of all our Invisalign treatments, we include a session of Cold Laser Therapy that accelerates healing of muscle and joint tissues.
 The Cold Laser uses non-heat light to send a signal to the muscles to relax and to the nerves resulting in a response to inhibit or stop pain.

 The length of treatment depends on the severity of your case and can only be determined by your doctor; however, at Jennifer Stachel Orthodontics we offer accelerated orthodontic treatment option which can reduce the duration of YOUR orthodontic treatment by 60%.

 Will mouth sores occur because of Invisalign?

-Sometimes wearing the aligners, specially at first.
+Sometimes wearing the aligners, especially at first.
 The constant rubbing with the lips, tongue or cheeks can give you sores.
 It is completely normal, as you wear your aligners, your mouth will adapt to something new in the mouth, give it some time.
 We always recommend our patients to do warm salt water rinse, it helps to heal faster and for the sores to go away quickly.